 📍 Queen’s Road, Bristol, BS8 1RL

-Learning is always fun, especially when it’s free—and that’s why we love Bristol Museum & Art Gallery.
-On top of having no entry fee, this institution has everything you could want from a museum; we’re talking a gift shop, a café, and vast exhibitions showcasing art and pottery, dinosaur fossils, and Egyptian mummies.
-Seriously, what more could you need?
+Learning is always fun, especially when it’s completely free – and that’s why we love Bristol Museum & Art Gallery.
+On top of being totally free to enter, this place has everything you could want from a museum; we’re talking a gift shop, a proper café, and vast exhibitions showcasing art and pottery, dinosaur fossils, and Egyptian mummies.
+Seriously, what more do you need?

-If your ideal day out involves plenty of museum hopping, the Clifton Observatory is absolutely also worth a visit.
-At just £5 a ticket for full access, this museum offers amazing 360-degree views of Bristol and beyond, as well as the opportunity to head deep down into the cliffside Giant’s Cave…
+If your ideal day out involves plenty of museum hopping, the Clifton Observatory is also worth a visit.
+At just £5 a ticket for full access, this spot offers amazing 360-degree views of Bristol and beyond, plus the chance to head deep down into the cliffside Giant’s Cave…

 3. Spike Island 🎨